geusebi/zabbixbackup/README.md

 _Default: False_

 Do not create the actual backup, only show dump commands.
-**Be aware that the database will be queried** for tables selection **and temporary folders and files will be created**.
-This is meant only for inspection and debugging.
+**Be aware that the database will be queried** for tables selection and **folders and files will be created**.
+This is meant only for setup, inspection and debugging.

 <a name="host"></a>